Feng Tang: Calligraphy

-In China's literary tradition, authorship and penmanship go hand in hand.
-Feng Tang has stayed loyal to this tradition.
-In July 2017, his calligraphy work "Looking into Flowers 觀花止" debuted an art exhibition "Dreaming into Flowers 夢筆生花---當代語境中的人文藝術" in Beijing, accompanied by works of many famous Chinese artists and writers, including Nobel Laureate Mo Yan.
+In China's literary tradition, authorship and penmanship go hand in hand, and Feng Tang has remained loyal to this tradition.
+In July 2017, his calligraphy work "Looking into Flowers 觀花止" debuted at the art exhibition "Dreaming into Flowers 夢筆生花---當代語境中的人文藝術" in Beijing, accompanied by works from many famous Chinese artists and writers, including Nobel Laureate Mo Yan.

-In April 2018, Feng Tang met famous Japanese photographer Nobuyoshi Araki and the two artists collaborated on an calligraphy exhibition called "Calligraphy as Oneness 書道不二".
+In April 2018, Feng Tang met the renowned Japanese photographer Nobuyoshi Araki, and the two artists collaborated on a calligraphy exhibition titled "Calligraphy as Oneness 書道不二".

-In December 2019 and January 2020, Feng Tang's private exhibition "Feng Tang Happy Land 馮唐樂園" was hold in Beijing and Shanghai respectively.
-The exhibition comprised six scenes and interpreted by calligraphy, photograph and lamplight to create a unique experience for audiences.
+From December 2019 to January 2020, Feng Tang's solo exhibition "Feng Tang Happy Land 馮唐樂園" was held in Beijing and Shanghai.
+The exhibition comprised six scenes and was interpreted through calligraphy, photograph and lamplight to create a unique experience for audiences.

-In March 2020, the luxury brand and pen manufacturer Mont Blanc invited Feng Tang to created Mont Blanc Feng Tang Font, which will be used in all of Mont Blanc's Chinese publishing marketing materials.
+In March 2020, the luxury brand and pen manufacturer Montblanc invited Feng Tang to create the MontBlanc Feng Tang Font, which will be used in all of MontBlanc's Chinese publishing marketing materials.

-In December 2020, when the Covid-19 came, people changed their habits and spent a lot of time at home.
-Under this circumstance, Feng Tang's private exhibition "Otaku宅" was hold in Beijing from December 2020 to February 2021.
-There is total 53 pcs calligraphy works and paintings has been displayed.
+In response to the COVID-19 pandemic in December 2020, when people changed their habits and spent more time at home, Feng Tang's private exhibition "Otaku宅" was held in Beijing from December 2020 to February 2021.
+A total of 53 calligraphy works and paintings were displayed.

-In August and October 2021, his another private exhibition "Form and Emptiness色空" was hold in Beijing and HangZhou respectively.
-The exhibition shows 60pcs of his calligraphy works and paintings.
-The VR technology used in the exhibition brings a sensuous experience to the visitors.
+In August and October 2021, another private exhibition by Feng Tang, "Form and Emptiness 色空" was held in Beijing and Hangzhou.
+The exhibition showcased 60 of his calligraphy works and paintings, and the use of VR technology provided visitors with a sensuous experience.

-In 2022, Feng Tang hold his 3rd round of calligraphy exhibition "Tea the Wild" has been hold in Shanghai and Beijing.
-It showed over 50pcs of his calligraphy works and paintings.
+In 2022, Feng Tang held his 3rd round of calligraphy exhibition, "Tea the Wild", in Shanghai and Beijing.
+It displayed over 50 of his calligraphy works and paintings.

+In 2023, sponsored by Montblanc, Feng Tang held his 4th round of calligraphy exhibition, "Everything Grows萬物生長", as a traveling exhibition in Guangzhou Beijing and Chengdu from Spring to Autumn.
+Over 60 calligraphy and painting works, as well as 30 pottery pieces, were exhibited.

+In May and October 2024, Feng Tang held his 5th round of calligraphy exhibition, "I Am a Cat我是猫", in Shenzhen and Beijing, respectively.
+The Beijing exhibition was particularly notable for pioneering the Citywalk-style of viewing exhibitions.
+It showcased nearly 60 of Feng Tang's recent artworks, which used calligraphic small paintings to explore human society from a cat's perspective and delve into philosophical reflections inspired by cats.
+The whimsical interaction between cats and temples created a unique sense of Zen.

+To commemorate the first anniversary of his mother's passing, Feng Tang held his sixth round of exhibition, titled "I, the Unfading Flower作為花我從來沒敗過", from March to June 2025 in Beijing.
+The exhibition showcased 100 of his mother's personal belongings, alongside 166 calligraphic works inspired by her words, and paintings based on the most emotionally resonant details from photographs, dreams and memories.
+Through its curatorial design, the exhibition explored themes of life and death, the bond between mother and child, and she power.